-How to Create a Brand Message That Connects
+How to Create a Brand Message That Builds Connections

 Your brand message never changes.
 It serves as a foundation for all business communication.

-Your slogan should create a direct link to your business.
-Its purpose is to help people remember your company when they need your product or service.
-This is known as brand recall.
+If you’re going to have a slogan, it should create a direct link to what your business does.
+The purpose of having one is to help people remember your company when they need your product or service.

 Here is the first:

 This one-liner is a popular slogan and one you may have seen before.
 It’s not bad but it doesn’t tell us who the company is.

 Now, let’s look at one from a competitor:

 - The word kiss triggers thoughts of romance.
 Any romantic occasion—Valentine’s Day, an engagement, anniversary, birthday—might trigger brand recall in people who are searching for a gift idea.

 - The word kiss begins with the letter K.